tebs/recruiter-autoresponse/README.md

 I would love to continue the conversation, but I moved to an Engineering Manager position some time ago and I'm not interested in QA/SDET related positions anymore.

+While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.

 Thanks again for reaching out!

 Teba